 Have you ever been in a rush, thrown on your coat and struggled fiddling with your zipper, only to have it stuck halfway up your jacket?

-Or perhaps it’s gone and torn a hole into the surrounding material?
+Or perhaps it’s torn a hole into the surrounding material?

 Now imagine the same happening with your tent…